 Regular risk assessments of vehicular access/traffic are carried out ensuring safe segregation of traffic and people on and around the school site.

-The school site is extremely busy after school with parents’ cars and pupils should be reminded to take care on the roads.
-This will be done through assemblies, Road Safety Officer visits, newsletters and staff supervision.
+The school site is extremely busy after school with parents’ cars, and pupils should be reminded to take care on the roads.
+This will be done through assemblies, Road Safety Officer visits, reminding parents to park considerately in newsletters and staff supervision.

 Pupils in Year 5 or 6 may walk home alone if permission has been given by parents.
 Permission should be in writing, either by letter or email.

+When pupils are attending church, one adult will safely stop traffic using the Lollipop road safety STOP sign, in order for pupils and staff to cross the road safely.

 SCHOOL TRIPS/VISITS